 Most law librarians work at law schools, law firms, corporations, state, county and court law libraries, and companies selling legal information products.
-According to data from the American Association of Law Libraries (AALL), about one-third of law librarians have a JD.
-An “overwhelming majority” have an MLS (master of library science).
+According to data from the American Association of Law Libraries (AALL), over one-third of law librarians have a JD.
+Over 97 percent have a master's degree, with about 85 percent holding an MLS (master of library science).

 Some law school libraries are beginning to advertise positions for people who only have a JD or who have a JD and have started an MLS program, but AALL indicates those job openings are definitely the exception.

-2013 AALL data shows average annual salaries for different types of law librarians.
-The range reflects the variety of professional positions available in each library, from generalist to director.
+2015 AALL data shows average annual salaries for different types of law librarians.
+The range of these averages reflects the variety of professional positions available in each library, from generalist to director.